spessasus/SpessaSynth/README.md

 ### Installation

+> [!IMPORTANT]
-> **Important:** Firefox is recommended for large SoundFonts due to memory constraints.
+> Firefox is recommended for large SoundFonts due to memory constraints.
 A decent computer is also recommended for handling large SoundFonts.

 [Recommended high-quality SoundFont (better than the built-in one)](https://musical-artifacts.com/artifacts/1176)